readyletsgo/major-studio-1-fa20/lab08-interactivity/README.md

 - Discuss code for lab08 together
 - In groups, first get an overview of everything
 - Do a close read of each function dataLoad(), setState(), onCheckboxChange(), initializeLayout(), draw()
+  - What does this function do?
+  - Which variables does this function use?
+  - Where is this function called?
 - Describe to the group
 - After understanding lab08a, explore lab08b